 Using disabled parking

-Keep the identification card that indicates you have disabled parking privileges in your wallet or purse.
+Keep the ID card with you.
 You must provide it to law enforcement when requested.

 How to use the disabled parking decal

 If you request a disabled parking tab and placard, you’ll also get a blue “Disabled Parking Privileges” decal.
 The use of this decal is optional.
 You may place this decal between the bolt holes on the bottom of the license plate for added visibility, as shown.

 You are the only one authorized to use this privilege.
 It's illegal for anyone else to use.

 Where to park using your placard, plate, decal or tab.

 - On the street, for free, in any parking space that is time restricted (including metered parking).
 This doesn’t apply to privately-owned parking lots or areas reserved for special types of vehicles (fire lanes, loading zones, etc.).